NBizzell/time-lapse-crystals/Lesson-1/README.md

 ### Most Students are able to:
 - Set up the Raspberry Pi and Pi Camera
-- Take a picture using Python
+- Take a picture using python

 ### Some Students are able to:
 - Take a picture after a set delay using python